vapor/vapor/README.md

 }
 ```

-This responds to all HTTP GET requests to `http://example.com/version` with the JSON dictionary `{"version": "1.0"}` and `Content-Type: application/json`.
+This responds to all GET requests to `http://example.com/version` with the JSON dictionary `{"version": "1.0"}` and `Content-Type: application/json`.

 ### Type Safe Routing